 Dr. Zuccarello wouldn’t let Alison run again until he had clipped the second aneurysm and she had recovered from that surgery.
 But Tim kept her motivated, and on May 1 she made a triumphant comeback with a third-place finish in the Flying Pig 5k.
 “We are focused on one goal: getting her back to work and to where she feels normal,” Tim said.
 “She will feel normal when she gets back to work.”And Tim is keeping her motivated.
 “We are focused on one goal: getting her back to work and to where she feels normal,” Tim said.
 “She will feel normal when she gets back to work.”

-And then there are the other mountains.
+And then there are those mountains.
 There are 54 peaks in Colorado over 14,000 feet, Tim noted.
 “She wants to get the last 52.”